NupookDev/Basic3DRendererRoblox/README.md

-# Basic 3D Render on Roblox
+# Basic 3D Renderer on Roblox
-A 3D software that renders on a grid of parts.
+A 3D renderer that renders on a grid of parts.

 ## Controls:
 [Z] &rarr; Enter 3D<br/>